-The bill updates and amends the Florida statutes to reflect the federal change in law from WIA to WIOA and the Task Force's recommendations.
-Specifically, the bill does as follows.
+The Proposed Committee Bill (PCB) updates and amends the Florida statutes to reflect the federal change in law from WIA to WIOA and the Task Force's recommendations.
+Specifically, the PCB:

-- The bill replaces the name of the old federal law (WIA) with that of the new law (WIOA), and amends other references and nomenclature throughout the Florida statutes to reflect the new terminology and workforce assistance structure contemplated by WIOA.
-The bill also removes various provisions in law rendered obsolete by the new federal law. - The bill specifies that the Incumbent Worker Training Program administration should comply with WIOA. - The bill changes the current state five year plan requirement (used to implement WIA) to a new four year state plan (to implement WIOA).
-The bill also amends the process for creating and modifying the plan.
-The four year plan requires certain strategic planning elements and operational planning elements. - The bill requires a memorandum of understanding (MOU) between CareerSource and the Department of Education (DOE) to ensure requirements of WIOA are met in compliance with the state plan. - The bill adopts a Task Force recommendation to expand CareerSource's board to include the vice chairperson of the board of directors of Enterprise Florida, Inc., and one member representing each of the WIOA partners, including the Division of Career and Adult Education, and other entities representing programs identified in WIOA as determined necessary. - The bill adopts a Task Force recommendation to replace the current "tiers" system used to gauge performance of the state's workforce system strategy, in favor of "performance accountability measures" that are set by contract between CareerSource and core program partners and are reported on by one-stop partners to the Board. - The bill adopts a Task Force recommendation to align the requirements of local workforce development board membership and structure to the requirements of WIOA.
-The bill also provides that CareerSource may waive the requirement that if a local workforce development board has a representative from a public education or training provider, the local workforce development board must also have a representative from a private education provider.
-However, CareerSource may only waive the requirement if requested by the local workforce development board and if it is demonstrated that such a private representative does not exist within the local workforce development board's region. - The bill requires local workforce development boards to enter into an MOU with each mandatory or optional partner that participates in the one-stop delivery system, which details the partner's required contribution to infrastructure costs as required in WIOA. - The bill updates a reference to the public assistance information system used by the Department of Children and Families. - The bill requires DEO to consult with DOE on the preparation of the "economic security report of employment and earning outcomes" for degrees or certificates earned at public postsecondary educational institutions. - The bill provides that certain employment protections currently available to members of the Florida National Guard are to also apply to members of the National Guard of any state.
+- replaces the name of the old federal law (WIA) with that of the new law (WIOA), and amends other references and nomenclature throughout the Florida statutes to reflect the new terminology and workforce assistance structure contemplated by WIOA;94 - specifies that the Incumbent Worker Training Program administration should comply with WIOA; - changes the current state five year plan requirement (used to implement WIA) to a new four year state plan (to implement WIOA); - requires a memorandum of understanding (MOU) between CareerSource and the Department of Education (DOE) to ensure requirements of WIOA are met in compliance with the state plan; - removes language that relates to optional federal partners' integration with the state plan to comply with WIOA; - adopts a Task Force recommendation to expand CareerSource's board to include the vice chairperson of the board of directors of Enterprise Florida, Inc., and one member representing each of the WIOA partners, including the Division of Career and Adult Education, and other entities representing programs identified in WIOA as determined necessary; - adopts a Task Force recommendation to replace the current "tiers" system used to gauge performance of the state's workforce system strategy, in favor of "performance accountability measures" that are set by contract between CareerSource and core program partners and are reported on by one-stop partners to the Board; - amends the process for creating and modifying the state's workforce development strategy; - adopts a Task Force recommendation to align the requirements of local workforce development board membership and structure to the requirements of WIOA; - requires local workforce development boards to enter into an MOU with each mandatory or optional partner that participates in the one-stop delivery system, which details the partner's required contribution to infrastructure costs as required in WIOA; - updates a reference to the public assistance information system used by the Department of Children and Families; and - requires DEO to consult with DOE on the preparation of the "economic security report of employment and earning outcomes" for degrees or certificates earned at public postsecondary educational institutions.